fleea/snap-to-anki/README.md

 - **Summarization**: Summarizes complex content into concise flashcard entries.
 - **Image Annotation**: Annotates and creates image occlusion flashcards from diagrams and charts.
 - **CSV Formatting for Anki**: Formats extracted and generated content into CSV files ready for Anki import.
-- **Cost Efficiency**: Reduces LLM API costs by performing OCR offline.
+- **Cost Efficiency**: Reduces LLM API costs by performing OCR offline (optional) or uploading the image temporarily to give gpt access

 ## Installation